The Gardens

 The Gardens at Cothay open on the first Sunday in April when you should see thousands of white tulips heralding the season, like an army of white angels marching through the garden.
 In the summer months, the glory of this ancient place is at its best.

-12 acres of magical gardens surround the manor.
+Twelve acres of magical gardens surround the manor.
 Many garden rooms, each a garden in itself, are set off a 200 yard yew walk.
-In addition, there is a bog garden with azaleas and drifts of primuli, fine trees, cottage garden, courtyards, and a river walk; a plantsman’s paradise.
-The gardens have achieved the highest accolade of two stars in the Good Garden Guide.
+In addition, fine trees, cottage garden, courtyards, and a river walk; a plantsman’s paradise.
+The gardens have achieved the highest accolade of two stars in the Good Garden Guide and in June 2012 featured in the Daily Telegraph’s ’20 Best Gardens in Britain’.